Some people see great results with the keto diet, but it's not right for everyone.

 You'll eat fewer fruits and vegetables.

 "On a ketogenic diet, your intake of fruits and vegetables is extremely limited, and we all know how important the fiber, vitamins, minerals, and other compounds in fruits and veggies are," says Libby Parker, R.D., a dietitian who specializes in treatment and prevention of eating disorders.
 It's true: There are a lot of healthy but high-carb foods you can't eat on the ketogenic diet.
 That's one of the reasons keto is usually pretty low in fiber, which isn't so great long-term.
 "Fiber is not only protective against many gastrointestinal cancers, it is also a big factor in fullness and weight loss," Parker explains.
 "Furthermore, constipation is very common on low-fiber diets like the keto diet."
+(That said, These Healthy, High-Fat Foods Can Help You Feel Full Longer.)

 It may negatively affect your athletic performance.